steinex/steinex/README.md

 - Fediverse: [Plermoma](https://pleroma.social/) instance at https://pleroma.nognu.de
 - Matrix Synapse Server:
+  - Clients
     - https://matrix.nognu.de (this is the reference client with the most features and you want to use this to register)
     - https://cinny.nognu.de (another cute client with a very lovely UI)
   - TURN and STUN is available via v4 and v6 on their standard ports + 443 for your audio / video conferences even through strict corporate or hospital firewalls 😉
   - IRC Bridge ([heisenbridge](https://github.com/hifi/heisenbridge)) is available to bring your IRC to Matrix
 - RSS-Reader ([Miniflux](https://miniflux.app/)): https://rss.nognu.de